 The Organizational & Professional Development Grant Program is an opportunity available to cultural nonprofits in Oregon as well as Cultural Trust County and Tribal Cultural Coalitions and their members.
 Applying organizations must have an annual operating budget of under $1 million.
 Rolling Deadline July 1, 2020 – May 30, 2021.
-The FY2021 application cycle is now open.
+The FY2021 application cycle will reopen January 19, 2021.

 Funded by the Cultural Trust’s Statewide Cultural Partners, this pilot grant program will support activities taking place between August 1, 2020 and June 30, 2021.
 This program has two categories: